stefnotch/TimeNexus/Migration Plan.md

 ## Both

-- Deadly projectiles (trap)
+- Deadly projectiles (trap): Mostly done

-- Checkpoints (Not to be confused with actually saving anything to the disk)
+- Checkpoints (Not to be confused with actually saving anything to the disk): Mostly done

 - Health bar